-First Financial Bank, National Association (OH) is headquartered in Hamilton and is the 9th largest bank in the state of Ohio.
-It is also the 152nd largest bank in the nation.
-It was established in 1863 and as of September of 2013, it had grown to 1,292 employees at 112 locations.
-First Financial Bank, National Association (OH) has a B health rating.
+First Financial Bank (OH) is headquartered in Cincinnati and is the 6th largest bank in the state of Ohio.
+It is also the 115th largest bank in the nation.
+It was established in 1863 and as of September of 2020, it had grown to 2,065 employees at 150 locations.
+First Financial Bank (OH) has an A+ health rating.

 Do I have to give them one star?
 Zero isn't an option?

 I worked at this bank 10 years ago, and eventually left for my "after college job."
 I loved the bank while working for them, and loved them after.
 I used to recommend them to everyone for their customer service, hometown feel and great online banking (everything showed right away and was current.)

 This bank has since grown and everything I loved about them has turned to trash.
 First, they are doing "maintenance" on the accounts every few weekends making it impossible to access, transfer or view any of your money (for entire weekends??)
 They no longer have a "home town" feel.
 If you call the branches, you get tranferred back to the 1-800 recording and you sit on hold forever.
 When someone finally does answer, they are reluctant to give you a branches phone number and many times they seem very untrained.
 If you go into the branches, you see new faces so often that no one even knows you. (high turnover is a bad sign in my opinion)